Benny and his family play traditional West Papuan music as the Lani Singers.

 In 2009 they were invited to perform at Poland’s leading world music festival, Globaltica, in the Baltic coast city of Gdańsk.
 The Lani Singers have also performed as special guests of English Heritage for the UK Summer Solstice at Stonehenge, with a performance in 2009 when over 30,000 people attended the celebration.

-The Lani Singers released their debut album, Ninalik Ndawi (Freedom Song), in November 2008 through the UK independent record label Dancing Turtle.
+The Lani Singers released their debut album, Ninalik Ndawi (Freedom Song), in November 2008 through the UK label Dancing Turtle Records.
 Recorded over a two year period, the collection of songs that make up Ninalik Ndawi are reflective of the remarkable journey that Benny and Maria have travelled.
 Steeped in the rich traditions of the Lani tribe as well their own contemporary compositions that are reflective of their plight.

 These are their songs of hope, love and pain.
 These are their songs of freedom.